luckylz2git/exfat-synology/README.md

 mv /tmp/synocheckshare.sh /usr/syno/bin/synocheckshare
 ```

 **[ 6 ]** Now the exfat partition can be automatically mount!
-And also can eject the disk from File Station.
+And also can eject the disk from DiskStation Webpage.

 **[ 7 ]** Post-Mount automatically function 1, incremental usbsync for DSLR Photos & Videos